Jent History, Family Crest & Coats of Arms

-Anglo-Saxon origin.
+The name Jent is of Anglo-Saxon origin.
 It was name for a noble or wellborn individual.
 The surname Jent originally derived from the Old English word Gente.
 Nicknames often described the time or season of the birth, baptism or conversion of the original bearer.
 In addition, numerous nicknames referred to various religious festivals, medieval name days, or the particular day of the week when feudal services were fulfilled.

 Early Origins of the Jent family

-Hampshire where they held a family seat from early times.
+The surname Jent was first found in Hampshire where they held a family seat from early times.

-Early History of the Jent family
+Important Dates for the Jent family

 Jent Spelling Variations